 - Industry Reference Committees (IRCs) – committees made up of people with experience, skills and knowledge of industry sectors which will ensure that Training Packages meet the needs of employers

-- Skills Service Organisations (SSOs) – AIS is a Skills Service organisation and we support IRCs to develop the Training Packages that industry needs
+- Skills Service Organisations (SSOs) – organisations that support IRCs to develop the Training Packages that industry needs

 - Technical Advisory Committees (TACs) – To ensure Training Packages accurately reflect the contemporary knowledge and skills needed by the workforce, an IRC may, through its SSO, establish one or more Technical Advisory Committees (TACs).